List of Still Game characters: Rena

+Wullie Reid

-Wullie Reid (2005) A Craiglang pensioner.
-Wullie is friendly with Jack and Victor but is having a relationship with Rena, a woman half his age.
-He believes he is really in love, but Isa suspects that Rena means to kill Wullie.
-Jack and Victor think it's funny that Wullie is "shagging" Rena.
-One stormy night, Wullie is on the room fixing the TV aerial for Rena when he slips and falls off the roof.
-He ended up crashing through the greenhouse.
-Miraculously he survived, but Rena heard the noise, and fell down the stairs breaking her neck.
-Wullie is devastated at her death, but takes a fancy to the female paramedic called to the scene.
+William Reid is a Craiglang pensioner and is friendly with Jack and Victor.
+He is in a relationship with Rena, a woman half his age.
+He believes he is really in love, but Isa suspects that Rena means to kill Wullie; while Jack and Victor think it's both impressive and funny that Wullie is "shagging" Rena.
+One stormy night, Wullie is on the room fixing the TV aerial for Rena when he slips and falls off the roof, crashing through the greenhouse.
+Miraculously he survives, but Rena hears the noise and falls down the stairs, breaking her neck.
+Wullie is devastated at her death, but takes a fancy to a female paramedic called to the scene.

-Davie (2005) Played by Robbie Coltrane.
-A bus driver working for Dial-a-Bus.
-Although Davie appears to be friendly and helpful, he suffers from manic depression.
-This is due to his mother not being well.
-His mother's illness means that she only eats doughnuts from Greggs and causes her to be cranky with her son.
-Despite this, Davie is determined to work hard and doesn't charge the pensioners for the fares.
-Jack and Victor get used to this complimentary service.
-One day, he returns to work very quickly after being off with his depression.
-Because Isa had doughnuts from Greggs, the sight of this causes Davie to have a mental breakdown and he terrorises the passengers.
-He stops when he nearly ran over Boabby who was cycling at the time.
-The passengers attempted to shut him out the bus but let him in when he promises to take them to a pub.
-He explains his sad story and Jack, Victor, Isa and Boabby forgive him.
+Thomas

-Thomas (2005) Winston's younger grandson.
-Thomas is a troublemaker, who causes grief for his parents.
+Thomas is Winston's younger grandson.
+He is a troublemaker, who causes grief for his parents.
 His mother, Margaret, warned him that if he didn't behave, he wouldn't be coming on holiday with them.
-This ended up being the case, and Thomas had to stay with Winston; while his parents went away without him.
-Winston was furious and was determined to straighten out Thomas.
-However, Thomas smuggled in a girl, a cannabis plant that Winston thought was a tomato plant, and invited his friends along.
-His friends made cookies containing cannabis, making Winston believe they killed his tomato plant.
-They even ate Winston's pies that were meant to be for his dinner.
-Winston was very annoyed and was going to grass on Thomas until he ate the cookies.
-Winston got stoned and Thomas was off the hook.
+This ended up being the case, and Thomas had to stay with Winston while his parents went to Blackpool without him.
+Winston, furious, is determined to straighten out Thomas.
+However, Thomas smuggles in a girl, a cannabis plant that Winston thought was a tomato plant, and invites his friends along.
+His friends make cookies containing cannabis, making Winston believe they killed his "tomato" plant.
+They even eat Winston's pies that were meant to be for his dinner.
+Winston is very annoyed and considered grassing on Thomas until he eats a cannabis-laced cookie; Winston then becomes stoned and Thomas is let off the hook.